Posted on April 23, 2018 and last updated on January 17, 2025

 (Norton Preserve in orange; Fuller Forest Preserve in blue; Lafcadio’s Woods in red.)

-The best trails on the wooded and wetland-y Norton Preserve are, in my mind, the orange trail to the end of yellow.
+I recommend walking the orange trail to the end of the yellow trail at the wooded and wetland-y Norton Preserve.
 The winding orange trail takes you through a mature forest, with views over the marsh.
-The yellow trail brings you into the marsh and over to the 220-acre Fuller Forest Preserve.
+The yellow trail brings you into the marsh and connects to the 220-acre Fuller Forest Preserve.

 Let me know if you have any trail updates or corrections!